riceissa/issarice.com/wiki/belief.md

 > even a long shot may be profitable to examine if the potential payoff
 > is large enough.)

+# Comment

+Here is a comment I once placed (at a private location):

+> Can you elaborate on this?
+Would you prefer that these articles and blog posts
+> not be published (since if the authors can't add the epistemic status headers,
+> they would be unwilling to publish them as if they believe it)?
+Maybe you want
+> them to publish less "egregious content", period, or disclaim each claim in
+> their article by qualifying them, but that takes a lot more effort (at least
+> for some people).
+If we think of writing as being on a "sloppiness scale",
+> then these epistemically "egregious" articles might be at one end, with higher
+> quality articles in the middle, and maybe academic journal articles and
+> published books at the other end.
+Relative to journal articles and books, even
+> high-quality blog posts might seem lacking because e.g. they might not cite
+> every claim, might contain grammatical errors, etc., but not meeting some
+> arbitrary quality threshold doesn't subtract from the value it provides.
+> Similarly even articles with epistemic status headers that seem of poor
+> quality occasionally contain valuable insight, and if adding these headers
+> means more of these valuable insights are made public, then I think that's a
+> net benefit for all of us.

+Somewhat related (to my last point that "epistemically egregious content" can still be valuable) is Ben Hoffman's [post][hoffman] on philosophers:

+> Someone once described [Michael
+> Vassar](https://en.wikipedia.org/wiki/Michael_Vassar) to me as
+> paying attention not to the conclusions but to the intellectual processes of
+> people he’s talking to, not in order to conform to them, but out of curiosity,
+> in case they are using some valuable heuristic he should add to his toolbox.
+I
+> often find that I get something different than usual from philosophers because
+> I read them this way.
+I find it jarring when people casually refer to
+> Nietzsche’s philosophy (to name one example) to reference some proposition or
+> other he’s famous for asserting.
+It seems natural to me to be referring to his
+> methods, but his specific conclusions seem like almost a weird irrelevancy.
+I
+> think this is one of the most valuable things I got out of my St. John’s
+> education – the ability to read thinkers to figure out what their *project*
+> was, rather than a bunch of specific propositions they were advancing.
+This is
+> my attempt to share this way of reading, by working through an example.

 # Frequency

 But now, given these belief tags, one might ask what the frequency of